LCAV/pyroomacoustics/README.rst

 1. Intuitive Python object-oriented interface to quickly construct different simulation scenarios involving multiple sound sources and microphones in 2D and 3D rooms;
 2. Fast C implementation of the image source model for general polyhedral rooms to efficiently generate room impulse responses and simulate the propagation between sources and receivers;
-3. Reference implementations of popular algorithms for beamforming, direction finding, adaptive filtering, and source separation.
+3. Reference implementations of popular algorithms for STFT, beamforming, direction finding, adaptive filtering, and source separation.

 Together, these components form a package with the potential to speed up the time to market of new algorithms by significantly reducing the implementation overhead in the